PabloUZ/Runner/README.md

-# Runner README

-## Features

-    An extension that helps you to run your code easily.

-## Supported languages
-  - C++
-  - Java
-  - Python

-## Release Notes

-  - Initial Release
-  - Added support for C++, Java and Python
+# Runner README## Features    An extension that helps you to run your code easily.## Supported languages  - C++  - Java  - Python## Release Notes  - Initial Release  - Added support for C++, Java and Python## How to use> Open the file you are working with (Make sure the language is supported).
+Then press the keybind **CTRL + ALT + F5** to execute the file with the integrated terminal.